-Staff employed by a Hamilton daycare center, institution, school, corporation, business, government agency, association, charitable and non-profit organization, or group home may apply for a Community card.
+Staff employed by a Hamilton daycare centre, institution, school, corporation, business, government agency, association, charitable and non-profit organization, or group home may apply for a Community card.
+A Community card application requires the signature of an executive, administrator or any Staff who has received authorization from the organization to create a Community Card.
+By signing the application as the authorized person, the individual acknowledges that they have authorization from the organization and takes responsibility, on behalf of the organization listed, for any loss or damage incurred to materials.
+In the case of schools, the application can be signed by a teacher on behalf of an individual classroom.

-A special application form must be completed for this category of library membership.
-A Community card application requires the signature of an executive or administrator who is authorized to accept financial responsibility for the organization.
-In the case of schools, the application needs to be signed by the principal.
 These specialty cards carry additional conditions:

-- Library card must be in hand to borrow materials. - The executive or administrator is responsible for all lost or damaged materials. - Card cannot be used by staff for personal use. - The Manager of the lending location reserves the right to impose limitations on the amount and type of material available, or to shorten the loan period if necessary. - Community cards are verified annually to confirm all information.
+- A Library card must be in hand to borrow materials. - The individual signing the form is responsible for all lost or damaged materials. - The Card cannot be used by Staff for personal use. - The Manager of the lending location reserves the right to limit the amount and type of material available, or to shorten the loan period if necessary. - Community cards are verified annually to confirm all information.
 Verification may be done by phone. - HPL Digital Media, DVDs and Blu-ray are for personal use only.
-Customers accessing these resources and showing content to anyone outside of their home or a personally deeded residence is infringing copyright if they do not have a public performance license.
+Customers who access these resources and show content to anyone outside of their home or a personally deeded residence are infringing copyright if they do not have a public performance license.